ylhyra/ylhyra_content/data/Blær/Egg_í_áskrift.md

         "meaning": "At Þykkvabær the birds get organic feed, but Julius says they are omnivores."
       },
       "s_127qe": {
-        "meaning": "They go so far to eat each other."
+        "meaning": "They go so far as to eat each other."
       },
       "s_180a2": {
         "meaning": "It's not a beautiful sight in the morning."